EugenMayer/dotfiles_initial/README.md

 ## WAT

-This repo helps me up to preboot a fresh installation of (right now) Manjaro gnome to a i3 based session including mu bindings and setup, before i continue finish provisioning with all my configuration in stage 2.
+This repo helps me up to preboot a fresh installation of (right now) Manjaro GNOME to a i3 based session including my keyboard bindings.
+This is stage1 for the configuration of my linux devices (and config synchronisation).

-This part is public, it taks a vanialla installation and makes it ready for auto-provisioning.
+I usually run this step once when i pre-setup a new box, everything else is then done in a (private) stage2 installer, where i actually sync all my configurations across all devices

+This whole lot is only for configuration handling, setting up developmen environents and tools is done using ansible and shared across multiple team members.

 - The i3-session is run using `gnome-flashback` on top of a gnome-session.
 - it will deploy a function i3 configuration to start with